The Office of Student Financial Aid can calculate a student's eligibility for summer financial aid.

 Graduate students must be enrolled in at least 5 credit hours for half-time status.

-NOTE: Students enrolled less than half-time for the Summer I term will have to wait for financial aid until the start of the classes for Summer II.
-Aid will not pay until the student reaches half-time status.
+NOTE: Students must be enrolled and attending at least half-time for aid to disburse.
+Disbursement occurs when student reaches half-time enrollment.
 Students should be prepared to pay for initial expenses themselves if facing this enrollment situation.

 Types of Awards